VIDIUN/nginx-vod-module/test/README.md

 ### setup_test_entries.py / verify_test_entries.py

-setup_test_entries.py - crafts different types of corrupted mp4 files and uploads them to a Kaltura account verify_test_entries.py - feeds the entries created by setup_test_entries.py to nginx-vod-module and validates the result.
+setup_test_entries.py - crafts different types of corrupted mp4 files and uploads them to a Vidiun account verify_test_entries.py - feeds the entries created by setup_test_entries.py to nginx-vod-module and validates the result.
 	gets the output of setup_test_entries.py as input (contains the test uris and their expected results).